-When a student transfers from a UAT-Online to an on-campus or SyncFlex major, the student's tuition rate will change to the published rate at the time the student enrolled.
-In addition, if a student transfers from UAT-Online to an on-campus or SyncFlex major within the first academic year, the student will be considered for an eligible merit scholarship applicable to their application.
+When a student transfers from a UAT Online-Hybrid to an on-campus, the student's tuition rate will change to the published rate at the time the student enrolled.
+In addition, if a student transfers from UAT Online-Hybrid to an on-campus or SyncFlex major within the first academic year, the student will be considered for an eligible merit scholarship applicable to their application.